tfsaggregator/aggregator-cli/README.md

 To create the credentials, you need an Azure Service Principal and a Azure DevOps Personal Access Token.

-These documents will guide you
+These documents will guide you in creating the credentials
 * [Use portal to create an Azure Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
 * [Create personal access tokens to authenticate access](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

 Logon credentials are stored locally and expire after 2 hours.

-The PAT is stored in the Azure Function settings: **whoever has access to the Resource Group can read it!**
+The PAT is also stored in the Azure Function settings: **whoever has access to the Resource Group can read it!**

-The Service Principal must have Contributor permission to the Azure Subscription.
-In alternative, pre-create the `aggregator-` Resource Group in Azure and give the service account Contributor permission to the Resource Group.
+The Service Principal must have Contributor permission to the Azure Subscription or, in alternative, pre-create the Resource Group in Azure and give the service account Contributor permission to the Resource Group.
-![Permission on existing Resource Group](doc/contributor-on-rg.png) If you go this route, you must add the `--resourceGroup` to all commands requiring an instance.
-The `instance` parameter prefixes `aggregator-` to identify the Resource Group.
+![Permission on existing Resource Group](doc/contributor-on-rg.png) If you go this route, remember add the `--resourceGroup` to all commands requiring an instance, otherwise the `instance` parameter adds an `aggregator-` prefixe to find the Resource Group.

 ## Usage